From its inception, Facebook has had a major issue with fake accounts.

 On the other hand, if the timeline is strangely absent of any type of activity, you’re probably looking at a fake Facebook account.

 Also, it can be a signal of a fake account if you see conversations that people would never have, like this.

 You are great

-Here is an example of phishing scam friend request that was pretty prevalent last year.
+Here is an example of phishing scam friend request that was pretty prevalent a few years ago.
 That is not a real profile.